dwayagency/category-auto-remover/README.md

 - **Per-Post Rules**: Override global rules with custom rules for individual posts
 - **Metabox Integration**: Easy-to-use metabox in the post editor
 - **Multiple Post Types**: Support for posts and custom post types
+- **Bulk Processing**: Apply rules to existing posts with progress tracking
+- **Dedicated Menu**: Separate admin menu for easy access
 - **Automatic Cleanup**: Removes invalid rules when categories are deleted
-- **Performance Optimized**: Cached category queries for better performance
+- **Performance Optimized**: Cached category queries and batch processing

 ## Installation

 1. Upload the plugin files to the `/wp-content/plugins/category-auto-remover` directory, or install the plugin through the WordPress plugins screen directly.
 2. Activate the plugin through the 'Plugins' screen in WordPress
-3. Go to Settings > Category Auto Remover to configure your rules
+3. Go to Category Auto Remover in the WordPress admin menu to configure your rules

 ## Requirements